 - Final Fantasy XII Revenant Wings has most of your troops being summoned monsters.
 The main characters also fight, but the main point is using these summoned monsters that you steadily gain a better selection of by recruiting them from a ring with auracite.

-- Final Fantasy XIII-2 makes use of a Pokémon-esque gameplay feature that involves capturing and training the random battle monsters that usually plague you out in the field and then using them as a de facto third character alongside Serah and Noel.
+- Final Fantasy XIII-2 makes use of a Pokemon-esque gameplay feature that involves capturing and training the random battle monsters that usually plague you out in the field and then using them as a de facto third character alongside Serah and Noel.
+Using downloadable content, you can even have them fight alongside playable characters from the previous game, though the gameplay mechanic still treats them like summoned monsters.
+This can result in Serah telling her own fiancee "You deserve a treat!"

 - Fate/stay night is a Visual Novel set in the Nasuverse where the main characters get control of "Servants."
 (The souls of former heroes, now in various RPG-esque classes.)